citelao/Spotify-for-Alfred/README.md

 - v0.5:    Added a menu system
 - v0.1:    Inital search system

-This code is MIT Licensed.
+This code is licensed as written in the LICENSE.md file.